CoLRev-Environment/colrev/docs/source/manual/pdf_retrieval/pdf_prep.rst

 - Check whether the PDF is machine readable and apply OCR if necessary
 - Identify and remove additional pages and decorations (may interfere with machine learning tools)
 - Validate whether the PDF matches the record metadata and whether the PDF is complete (matches the number of pages)
-- Create unique PDF identifiers (pdf hashes) that can be used for retrieval and validation (e.g., in crowdsourcing)
+- Create unique PDF identifiers (PDF hashes) that can be used for retrieval and validation (e.g., in crowdsourcing)

 Per default, CoLRev keeps a backup of PDFs that are changed by the ``pdf-prep`` operation.
 The ``keep_backup_of_pdfs`` option of the ``pdf_prep`` settings can be modified to change this behavior: